Baywood Interiors Ltd.

 Founded by the late George Lassel (1929-2005), Lassel Industries Ltd.,was a pre-eminent Architectural Millwork manufacturer in Kitchener, ON, until it was sold in August.1994.

 George Lassel (above 2nd from the left) was born in Weilau, Siebenburgen, Romania, October,17.1929.
 George left Germany and entered Canada in 1949.
 Once settled in Canada, he met his life partner Irma through the church’s youth group, and embarked on a lifelong journey of raising a family of four children Betty, Ralph, John, and Audrey.

 George spent all of his adult life in the woodworking industry.
 After working for over 20 years for James Gillies and Sons in Preston (Cambridge), ON, and reaching the position of Millwork Superintendent, the sudden death of the president of Gillies, left George and Irma in a life changing position.
 Never one to spend any time idling, George and Irma quickly decided to continue doing what he knew best, and, founded Lassel Industries Ltd. in 1972.

 George gained the respect of numerous architectural and design firms, contracting and construction companies by consistently producing quality architectural millwork.

 While sons Ralph and John both worked for their father at one time or another, John Lassel persued the trade in earnest, gaining both his apprenticeship trade papers in industrial woodworking, and his construction engineering diploma.

 George was an active member of the Christian Fellowship Church, Waterloo, ON, and was the spiritual influence in his families lives.

-Today, both family traditions continue, as John’s family attends the same family church, and, John is now President of Baywood Interiors Ltd.
+Today, John continues the family tradition of Woodworking, as John is now President of Baywood Interiors Ltd.